nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/aws_instance_setup.md

 ![](images/KeyPair.png)

+* Key pair for AWS:
-* Choose the 'Create a new key pair' option from the drop down menu.
-Under key pair name, type 'amazon'.
-Save it on your Desktop.
-Check the acknowledgement box and click "Launch Instance".
-Next time you launch an instance, you can reuse the key pair you just generated.
+  - If this this your first time using AWS or creating a key pair: Choose the 'Create a new key pair' option from the drop down menu.
+Under key pair name, type 'amazon' and click save.
+The default location for saving files on a Mac is the "Downloads" folder -- that's where your key pair can be found.  **Next time you launch an instance, you can reuse the key pair you just generated.**
+  - If you you have a previously generated key pair, you can reuse it to launch an instance.
+For this tutorial, it may be helpful to rename the key pair amazon.pem.

+* Then check the acknowledgement box and click "Launch Instance".

 * After you click 'Launch Instance', you should see this: